geneontology/geneontology.github.io/_docs/tools-overview.md

 # Tools to curate, browse, search and visualize GO

-Gene Ontology provides a variety of tools to help users curate, browse, search, visualize and download both the [GO ontology](/docs/ontology-documentation/) and [GO annotations](/docs/go-annotations/).
+The Gene Ontology provides a variety of tools to help users curate, browse, search, visualize and download both the [GO ontology](/docs/ontology-documentation/) and [GO annotations](/docs/go-annotations/).

 ## Curate

 [Noctua](http://wiki.geneontology.org/index.php/Noctua){:target="blank"} is the curation platform developed by the Gene Ontology Consortium and allows to create both GO annotations and GO Causal Activity Models or GO-CAMs.
-The Noctua curation platform includes both a simple form editor and a more advanced and expressive graph editor for finer details on knowledge modeling.
+The Noctua curation platform includes both a simple form editor as well as a more advanced and expressive graph editor for adding finer details to knowledge models.

 ![Noctua Curation Platform](/assets/NoctuaPlatform.jpg)